eeshlomi/WebCrawler/README.md

 ## Features

- WebCrawler should be executed with two arguments­: the URL of the root page, and the recursion depth limit (a positive integer).
+ WebCrawler should be executed with two arguments­: The URL of the root page, and the recursion depth limit (a positive integer).

  Only text/html pages are processed, being downloaded to a temp directory and their links are examined.
 A depth limit of 1 means that only the URL given to WebCrawler upon execution will be processed.